UCSD-E4E/radio-telemetry-tracker-drone-fds/README.md

     ```

 ### PingFinder Configuration via USB
-Enable field modifications by using a `ping_finder_config.json` on a USB stick.
+The application requires a `ping_finder_config.json` file on a USB stick to operate.
+This configuration file must be present when starting the application.

 1. **Prepare USB Stick:**
     - Format as FAT32.